Siargao beaches are arguably some of the best beaches in the Philippines!

-There is a handful of surf breaks at Pacifico Beach Siargao, all within a couple of minutes walk from each other.
+There is a handful of surf breaks all within a couple of minutes’ walk from each other.
 Take your pick of left-hand or right-hand waves that are best surfed on mid to low tides.

-Alegria Beach is located at the very northern tip of Siargao Island which takes approximately 1.5 hours drive by scooter from General Luna.
+Alegria Beach (sometimes referred to as White Beach Siargao) is located at the very northern tip of Siargao Island which takes approximately 1.5 hours to drive by scooter from General Luna.